rehierl/html-outliner-spec/issue-associations-notes.md

 `Element` type, because the first inner node of a sectioning element could be a non-element text node.
-Therefore, the expression `node.parentElement.parentSection` can not be used to get a reference of the text node's parent section (In case of a parent sectioning element, this would be an outer section).
+Therefore, the expression `node.parentElement.parentSection` can not be used to get a reference of the text node's parent section (In case of a parent sectioning root element, this would be an outer section).

 NOTE - The `parentSection` property allows to implement interactive table-of-contents (TOCs) - You scroll down within a large document and parts of the document's TOC get